-The SCLK/DTP pin is for use in applications that do not require SPI mode operation.
+The SCLK/DTP pin is used to select the digital test pattern (DTP) for applications that do not require SPI mode operation.
 This pin can enable a single digital test pattern if it and the CSB pin are held high during device power-up.
 When SCLK/DTP is tied to AVDD, the ADC channel outputs shift out the following pattern: 1000 0000 0000 0000.
 The FCO and DCO function normally while all channels shift out the repeatable test pattern.
 This pattern allows the user to perform timing alignment adjustments among the FCO, DCO, and output data.
-This pin has an internal 10 k Ω resistor to GND.
+This pin has an internal $10~\mathrm{k}\Omega$ resistor to GND.
 It can be left unconnected.

-Table 14.
+Table 16.
 Digital Test Pattern Pin Settings